惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Image may contain Clothing Dress Evening Dress Formal Wear Fashion Gown Adult Person Wedding and Accessories

-“I think it was definitely a very, very significant period for clothing,” says Lanvin designer Peter Copping of the 1920s.
+The 1920s were “definitely a very, very significant period for clothing,” says Lanvin designer Peter Copping.
 “So liberating.
 It’s probably where modern fashion’s roots really come from.”

-With such history at their fingertips, it's no wonder that both designers have been mining the brands’ rich legacies.
+With such history at their fingertips, it’s no wonder that both designers have been mining the brands’ rich legacies.
 (Blazy, for one, recently showed a Chanel resort show that opened with his take on the infamous LBD, which Vogue dubbed “fashion’s Ford” back in 1926.)
-Copping—who has worked at Sonia Rykiel, Louis Vuitton, Oscar de la Renta, Nina Ricci, and Balenciaga—has been infusing his Lanvin with deep dives into the archive, and finding inspiration in other historical touchpoints like furniture and interior design.
+Copping—who has worked at Sonia Rykiel, Louis Vuitton, Oscar de la Renta, Nina Ricci, and Balenciaga—has been infusing his Lanvin with deep dives into the archive and finding inspiration in other historical touchpoints, such as furniture and interior design.

-While in Savannah for the SCAD graduation show, I had the chance to sit down with Copping, who has served as the school’s designer-in-residence for the class of 2026.
+While in Savannah for the Savannah College of Art and Design graduation show, I had the chance to sit down with Copping, who has served as the school’s designer in residence for the class of 2026.
 Among other things, we talked about the enduring appeal of Deco, his first foray into menswear, and how he worked with six students who designed Lanvin-inspired looks.
 “You can’t underestimate how important it is,” he said of his time mentoring the students.

 Image may contain Maria Caniglia Jeanne Lanvin Person Clothing Dress Adult Wedding Fashion Formal Wear and Book